spekarchik/PouchAndPaper/MOD_README.md

 - ink and glow ink — stored in small bottles,
 - leather — bundled into a neat pack,
 - seeds (wheat, beetroot, melon, pumpkin, cocoa) — packed into fabric pouches,
-- feathers — wrapped into a dense, soft bundle.
+- feathers — wrapped into a dense, soft bundle,
+- carrots, potatoes, and beetroots — stored in compact crop sacks.

 These forms allow you to:
 - save inventory and storage space,